Doxuno

 END-OF-LIFE TREATMENT DIRECTIVES (LIVING WILL)

 In accordance with the constitutionally protected liberty interest in refusing unwanted medical treatment recognized in In re Quinlan, 70 N.J.
 10 (1976), and Cruzan v.
 Director, Mo.
-Dep't of Health, 497 U.S. 261 (1990) (confirming that a competent person has a constitutionally protected liberty interest in refusing unwanted medical treatment and permitting states to require clear-and-convincing evidence of an incompetent person's wishes), and the applicable laws of California (including any state-adopted provisions of the Uniform Health-Care Decisions Act (UHCDA) and state analogs, such as Cal.
+Dep't of Health, 497 U.S. 261 (1990), and pursuant to Cal.
 Prob.
-Code §§4600-4805; N.Y.
-Pub.
-Health Law §§2980-2994; Mass.
-Gen. Laws ch.
-201D; Fla.
-Stat. §§765.101-.546; Tex.
-Health and Safety Code §§166.001-.210), I provide the following specific instructions regarding life-sustaining treatment.
+Code §§4600-4805 (Advance Health Care Directive) (a state enactment of the Uniform Health-Care Decisions Act), I provide the following specific instructions regarding life-sustaining treatment.
 These instructions shall apply when I have an irreversible condition from which there is no reasonable expectation of recovery, including terminal illness, permanent unconsciousness, or end-stage irreversible decline:

 (a) Resuscitation: I DO NOT WANT cardiopulmonary resuscitation (CPR), defibrillation, or resuscitative measures.
 If my heart stops or I stop breathing, allow natural death to occur without intervention.
 This instruction shall be communicated to my treating physician for appropriate clinical orders.